 Tools with more than one purpose are always useful to have around.
 They can save you lots of room in your toolbox or garage, as well as saving you money since you only have to acquire one tool instead of several.
 This tire pressure gauge is one such tool.
 Besides checking your tire pressure with professionally calibrated, advanced accuracy that is always within 1% of the exact tire pressure, this tire gauge can inflate or deflate your tires as needed.
 The built-in air bleeder valve allows you to decrease the pressure in tires if you over-inflate them by accident, while simply pressing down on the tire inflator gauge will fill your tires with air as needed.
 This can help save the money and time you’d otherwise spend at gas stations inflating your tires.
 The leak-proof close flow valve in the lock-on chuck helps to prevent air from escaping as you work.
 The backlit screen ensures you’re able to read the tire pressure even on pitch-black nights, and you have the choice of seeing the measurements in psi, kPa, Bar, and Kg/cm^2.
 It’s also a highly compatible tool, able to work on cars, trucks, motorcycles, SUVs, RVs, trailers, off-road vehicles, and more.
 It will be compatible with almost all air compressors and valve stems.
 The included quick connect fitting allows for this compatible connection, while the NPT threading makes it easier for you to find adapters for other types of air compressors.
 Since it’s made of heavy-duty and top-notch stainless steel and brass, you’re ensured a tough, durable tool with longer-lasting performance.
 The battery-saving features increase the gauge’s lifespan; it turns on automatically when pressurized air is detected and turns off automatically after 20 seconds of inactivity to save battery power.
 With your purchase, you’ll receive not only the gauge but an inflator, straight locking chuck, hose, and bleed valve as well.

-AstroAI Digital Tire Inflator with Pressure Gauge, 250 PSI Air Chuck and Compressor Accessories Heavy Duty with Rubber Hose and Quick Connect Coupler for 0.1 Display Resolution, Gifts for Men
+AstroAI Digital Tire Pressure Gauge with Inflator, 250 PSI Air Chuck and Compressor Accessories Heavy Duty with Quick Connect Coupler, 0.1 Display Resolution, Car Accessories for SUV, Truck, RV

 A tire pressure gauge that also allows you to deflate and inflate your tires as needed.